Fall Planting with Native Plants

-Before we discuss native plants, I think it is important that we understand the term so you and I are in sync with what we are talking about.
+Before we discuss native plants, I think it is important that we understand the term.
 I define a native plant as:

-- a native plant hybrid (when pollen travels from one species to another and seed is set, the seedlings are hybrids between two different species.
+- A native plant hybrid (when pollen travels from one native species to another and seed is set, the seedlings are hybrids between two different species.
 This is a native hybrid.)

-There are some pretty passionate native plant purists that will argue that North America is too large a region to define a “native plant” for their garden.
-They insist that we only use plants with a local proximity.
-But many native plants are widely distributed and don’t consider political boundaries when establishing themselves in habitat.
-And these same folks don’t consider hybrids to be native either.
-But this exposes a shallow understanding of what a species is and ignorance of the fact that many native plants will hybridize with each other when their ranges overlap.
-And this happens often and with no input from a human.
-It’s part of the evolutionary process, after all.
+There are some pretty passionate native plant purists that will say that North America is too large a region to define a “native plant” for their garden.
+However, many native plants are widely distributed and don’t consider political boundaries when establishing themselves in habitat.
+While some don’t consider hybrids to be native, we feel confident idenifying native hybrids as "native," since many native plants will hybridize with each other in nature when their ranges overlap (This happens often and with no input from a human.
+It’s part of the evolutionary process, after all!)

 Many gardens don’t have enough fall flowers, and that’s a big shame.
-There are many perennials that color the late season garden beyond the boring Big Box standards such as flowering cabbage and kale, garden mums and pansies.
+There are many perennials that color the late season garden beyond the boring Big Box standards such as flowering cabbage and garden mums.
 Must we Americans be so homogenous such that gardens across our huge, diverse geography all look the same?

-Make your fall garden different with some of my favorite late summer/fall blooming native perennials.
+Make your fall garden different with favorite late summer and fall blooming native perennials!